-Persian koobideh is ground meat mixed with onions and parsley.
+Persian koobideh is a Persian Kebab with ground meat mixed with onions and parsley.
 It is formed around a flat Persian skewer and grilled over hot coals.
 It is then served off the skewer with sides such as yogurt sauce, hummus, cucumbers, tomatoes, red onions and flat bread.

 The first time I made this I used half ground beef and half ground lamb.
 It was amazing even if I did over cook it a little.
 I recommend the 50/50 mixture but be sure to use lean ground beef to make up for the fatty ground lamb.